nhammond129/qelp/README.md

-mkdir build         # create the `root/build/` directory cd build            # into the `root/build/` directory cmake ..            # configure the project cd ..               # back into the `root/` directory cmake --build build # build the project
+mkdir build         # create the `root/build/` directory cd build            # into the `root/build/` directory cmake ..            # configure the project cmake --build .     # build the project
 ```

 See also: